 First, trust is the main element within an SDP network.
 Therefore, mechanisms that can associate themselves with authentication and authorization to trust at a device, user, or application level are necessary for zero-trust environments.

 When something presents itself to a zero-trust network, it must go through several SDP security stages before access is granted.
-Essentially the entire network is dark, meaning that resources drop all incoming traffic by default, providing an extremely secure posture.
-A more secure, robust, and dynamic network of geographically dispersed services and clients can be created based on this simple premise.
+The entire network is dark, meaning that resources drop all incoming traffic by default, providing an extremely secure posture.
+Based on this simple premise, a more secure, robust, and dynamic network of geographically dispersed services and clients can be created.

 • A key point: The difference between Authentication and Authorization.